EeshanKhan2000/Imagewoof-Dataset-Fellowship/README.md

 This project uses a ResNet-18 model as a base in a model with dropout and fully connected layers to perform fine-grained prediction of the Imagewoof Dataset.
 The approach used is as follows:

 1. Cutout Augmentations.
-2 Random squares of 12*12 pixels each were cutout from the 128*128 3 channel 	 images.
+2 Random squares of 12 by 12 pixels each were cutout from the 128by 128 3 channel images.
 The cutouts act as a method of regularization which does not create model sensitive hyperparameters, and hence is preferable for smaller, less deep models.
 This is suggested in this paper: https://arxiv.org/pdf/1708.04552.pdf

 Before cutout: